juiceinc/devlandia/README.md

 in your app.
 Click ``Run -> Debug - 'Juicebox - Debug'``.
 It will create a new debug server running on port 8888.
 Go to ``http://localhost:8888`` to interact with this debugging instance.
 It should now break on your break points.

-If you switch between environments you you'll need to setup a remote interpreter for each environment/branch and change your run configuration to reflect your new interpreter, but the rest of the settings should be the same.
+If you switch between environments you'll most likely need to setup a remote interpreter for each environment/branch and change your run configuration to reflect your new interpreter, but the rest of the settings should be the same.